benchmarkstudios/golive/README.md

 ## WordPress specific

 - [ ] Change admin email addresses
+- [ ] Generate new admin password and store in 1Password
 - [ ] Clear any test data
 - [ ] Enable SSL on sensitive areas (if required)